hitenverma1/-Regression-with-Feature-engineering/README.md

 * Developed a linear regression model to predict house prices

-* Used Python, scikit-learn, Pandas, and Numpy for data manipulation and analysis
+* Used Python, scikit-learn, Pandas, Numpy, seaborn and matplotlib for data manipulation and analysis

 * Achieved an R-squared value of 0.85.